chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] legohdl will now try to release all versions with valid tag if a Block.lock file exists there to a market, only tries once as a folder will be created for that tag # but may not have a Block.lock for it if invalid
 - [o] test installing a block, then auto-installs requirements to cache if DNE in cache and if the requirement is found in local path or in market -> already covered by a roadmap mission
 - [o] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace) (does it work when doing it on just a regular block?) (say install block from market and gets requirements installs automatically?)
 - [x] investigate rmdir errors on windows when releasing -> added error catch function for windows permission issues